Capture-Recapture Basics: The Lincoln-Petersen Estimator

 The assumptions, and why they matter

-What the Lincoln-Petersen cannot do
+What Lincoln-Petersen can’t do

 Where we are headed